paladp/cs203-S2019-assessment/assessment.md

     type of questions
     * N = Impolite and impatient
     * I = Polite but impatient
-    * A = Polite and patient but doesn't have clear requests
+    * A = Polite and patient but does not have clear requests
-    * G = Polite and patient but doesn't respond to team leaders
+    * G = Polite and patient but does not respond to team leaders
     * E = Polite and patient
 * Interaction with the course instructor
   * Communicate with the instructor, follow the project and course requirements.
     This include reply email, answer questions..etc.
-    * N = Communicated with the instructor badly, didn't follow the project and course requirements
+    * N = Communicated with the instructor badly, did not follow the project and course requirements
     * I = Communicated with the instructor poorly, followed part of the project and course requirements